 Info on Holiday Trees, and Some Alternative Ideas for the Future:

 According to the National Christmas Tree Association:

--An acre of Christmas Trees produces the daily oxygen for 18 people.
+- An acre of Christmas Trees produces the daily oxygen for 18 people.

--Eighty percent of artificial trees are manufactured in China, and most are made with PVC and other plastics, which do not biodegrade and which contain enough lead to legally require a warning label.
+- 80 percent of artificial trees are manufactured in China, and most are made with PVC and other plastics, which do not biodegrade and which contain enough lead to legally require a warning label.

 Our favorite option for Christmas trees is buying potted ones to replant, or “renting” trees for the holidays.
 If you have a living potted Christmas tree (and we applaud you if you do), you can easily plant that little guy in your yard after the festivites are over or donate it to Friends of the Urban Forest to be planted in an area lacking in greenery.

-San Francisco got a lot of attention last year for their Rent-a-Tree program, which provides a variety of tree species to families for the holiday season.
+San Francisco has received a lot of attention for their Rent-a-Tree program, which provides a variety of tree species to families for the holiday season.
 They can be strung with popcorn and tinsel just like their disposable cousins, but come early January, the city will pick them up and plant them in a neighborhood that needs some greening.
 Other areas have similar programs.
 The Original Living Christmas Tree Company in Oregon has been providing a rental Xmas tree service for some time.
 It’s not the cheapest route, but it definitely represents the spirit of giving that characterizes this season.

 If you want something cheaper and smaller, try a DIY tree.
 The Yule Tree-To-Be Kit provides you with seeds to grow your own Noble Fir.
 This is a great idea for marking an important first (first Xmas together, baby’s first Xmas, etc.), and it grows in size and meaning as the years pass.

 What are your ideas for greener ways of doing the tannenbaum tradition?